Stolen body hypothesis: Graverobbers

 Graverobbing was a known problem in 1st century Judaea; the famous Nazareth Inscription details an edict of Caesar that mandates capital punishment for meddling with tombs.
 Several other pieces of evidence exist as well, such as a decree of Emperor Septimius Severus reasserting the existing law, implying that its violation continued to be a problem in the 2nd century AD.
 It is thus possible that Jesus's body was taken by graverobbers.
 Gary Habermas finds this unlikely; he writes: "Robbing a tomb for valuables is one thing – taking the body with you is something else!
 Why take a male body with you when you are trying to escape?"
 Nevertheless, it appears some ancient graverobbers did steal bodies.
 A possible motive for such would be the usage of Jesus's body in necromancy; several rites of the time required "one untimely dead" or the body of a holy person.
 For example, a person could insert a scroll into a corpse's mouth and ask questions of the dead according to one belief of the time.
 Tacitus notes that "the remains of human bodies" were found along with curse paraphernalia in the quarters of Germanicus.
 William Lane Craig dismisses these cases from elsewhere in the Roman Empire as too remote as they are "non-Jewish, non-Palestinian, and non-contemporary – in other words, irrelevant to Jesus."
+Craig Keener also considers evidence for the theft of corpses to be too distant from 1st century Jerusalem.
+Dale Allison writes that "...some tomb inscriptions in pre-70 Jerusalem warn against moving or disturbing corpses, which is consistent with anxiety about theft".
+Geza Vermes also notes that "...interference with graves was not unusual, as can be deduced from the curse put on tomb desecrators...", but argues that "... the fact that the organizer(s) of the burial was/were well known and could have easily been asked for and supplied an explanation, strongly militates against this theory".
+Evidence of necromancy being practised likewise does appears in Judea, but after the region was repopulated by the Romans following the Bar Kokhba revolt in the 2nd century AD.